MarkWillems/elrond-docker/README.md

 The data of all the nodes will be stored in the volumes subdirectory.

 ## 1. Configure your nodes
+Run the command below to find out the correct architecure.

+``
+uname -m
+``
+Then set the ARCH variable in the file elrond-node/Dockerfile (x86_64 -> amd64, aarch64 -> arm64)

 Run the command below to initialise your node the first time.

 ``